RhinoCoder/Article-Summarizer/README.md

 ### Future Work
 A more robust web & app version is under consideration to be implemented.
 Any contribution, code format change and suggestion is welcomed.
+For summarization, NLP techniques from scratch is being developed instead of a usage of an LLM.